FunDeckHermit/IdleMouseMover/README.md

 ### Usage
 1. Download the .exe from the sidebar under "Releases"
 2. Run on startup or define a Windows Task to run on boot

+### Security
+Downloading a dodgy .exe from GitHub isn't best practise.
+You can also download the .ahk file and compile the exe yourself.